If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that the food scene here is absolutely amazing.

 We ate gas station hot dogs and burgers quite a few times, and enjoyed them every single time.

-To see more of our trips to Iceland, you can check out my YouTube vlogs on 1 week in Iceland and 2 weeks in Iceland.
+To see more of our trips to Iceland, you can check out my YouTube vlogs on our 1 week in Iceland and 2 weeks in Iceland.

 If you’re looking for even more fun activities and things to do in Iceland, be sure to check out some local tours!